backbone-paginator/backbone.paginator/README.md

 			// how many items per page should be shown
 			perPage: 3,

-			// how much pages in total should be queried
+			// a default number of total pages to query in case the API or
+			// service you are using does not support providing the total
+			// number of pages for us.
 			// 10 as a default in case your service doesn't return the total
 			totalPages: 10
 		},